nixworks/public/news/2007/09/13/README.md

 _Context: African Union, Darfur, Ethiopia, Sudan, United Nations_

 ### [ After deliberating for 22 years, the United Nations General Assembly adopts the non-binding Declaration on the Rights of Indigenous Peoples; 143 countries vote in favour, while 11 abstain and Australia, Canada, New Zealand and the United States vote against. ](/news/2007/09/13/after-deliberating-for-22-years-the-united-nations-general-assembly-adopts-the-non-binding-declaration-on-the-rights-of-indigenous-peoples.md)
-_Context: American, Australia, Canada, Declaration on the Rights of Indigenous Peoples, New Zealand, United Nations General Assembly_
+_Context: Australia, Canada, Declaration on the Rights of Indigenous Peoples, New Zealand, United Nations General Assembly, United States_

 ### [ At least fifteen Pakistani Army soldiers die in a bombing at their mess at the Terbella Ghazi base north of Islamabad. ](/news/2007/09/13/at-least-fifteen-pakistani-army-soldiers-die-in-a-bombing-at-their-mess-at-the-terbella-ghazi-base-north-of-islamabad.md)
 _Context: Islamabad, Pakistani Army, Terbella Ghazi_